 That Wolfowitz should target corruption in developing countries and make its eradication a pre-condition of World Bank aid should, presumably, be applauded.

 That he is not Mr. Clean, having awarded his girlfriend, working at the WB when he took office at the behest of George Bush Jr., a massive pay and promotion package without due transparency is rightfully deplored.

 There are deeper concerns about the role of the World Bank and this controversy may yet see poorer countries being better represented in the formulation of economic policies that benefit them rather than the good ol' paternalistic USA.

 A fellow graduate at Cornell University, Max Sawicky says this: It is not because of his ridiculous bad forecasts about Iraq and smearing of critics.
 It is his blatant corruption and hypocrisy when he is supposedly battling corruption.
 It is certainly his getting cushy deals for his (Iraqi Shi'i, not Tunisian Sunni) girlfriend, which is what will probably do him in, but (also) his hiring of a bunch of his incompetent cronies from the DOD as inside advisers at way off the wall salaries to help him go around World Bank rules to stick it to countries the Bushies don't like and favor countries the Bushies like.
 For many, many reasons, PWD must go.

 The hostility to nuclear power is a direct result of the anti-rational, anti-capitalist, Pol Pot like hard left bias of the original "ecology" movement, now rechristened as the Greens.
 They ignored the horrific environmental disasters being committed by the Communist regimes of the Soviet and Chinese bloc and instead concentrated their anger on the West and in particular at the one thing that kept the "workers' paradise" of the Soviet Union at bay; the US/British nuclear deterrent, hence the entirely irrational hatred of (western) nuclear power.

 Firstly, I was once, for a short while when (Lord) Jonathon Porritt was our spokesman, on the Executive Committee of the UK Ecology Party.
 I argued, successfully, at two successive annual conferences that the name should not be changed because too many people, such as Miko, perceive green to be the colour of naivety.
 (I had left the country when the name change occurred.)

 But this is not the same as blinkered, which could be a term to apply to Miko's rant.

-.... the same people today who shriek against nuclear power are the same people who go all misty eyed over the British coal industry and the miners that worked it.
+... the same people today who shriek against nuclear power are the same people who go all misty eyed over the British coal industry and the miners that worked it.

 "Misty eyed"?
 You're the one mentioning coal, Miko.
 But you can't isolate the coal mining industry and equate it with the nuclear power industry.
 Sure, mining is dangerous.
 But even Arthur Scargill, the then President of the Yorkshire division of the National Union of Mineworkers (NUM), recognised the worse dangers of the nuclear industry.
 Few know that he was an objector at the Windscale Inquiry.
 He said that he would be happy to see the closure of all coal mines if that were the way to protect future generations from the nuclear industry.
 Later, I had to step in to prevent him getting beaten up by the Windscale trade unionists.

 Have you had a look at the death toll in an average week in Chinese, Russian and American coal mines?
 I think it averages about seventy a week.
 What about the death toll from oil exploration and the pollution caused by the petrol engine throughout the world, and we won't even go down the road of wars and terrorism caused by petroleum exploitation.

 A Greenpeace report, based on Belarus national cancer statistics, predicts approximately 270,000 cancers and 93,000 fatal cancer cases caused by Chernobyl.
 The report also concludes that on the basis of demographic data, during the last 15 years, 60,000 people have additionally died in Russia because of the Chernobyl accident, and estimates of the total death toll for the Ukraine and Belarus could reach another 140,000.

 The BBC quotes the following figures, given by the Ukraine's Health Ministry: About 15,000 people were killed and 50,000 left handicapped in the emergency clean-up after the Chernobyl nuclear accident, according to a group representing those who worked in the relief operations.
 (And five million affected by radiation.)

 You quite deliberately ate radioactive fish, what harm did it do you?

 Long-term?
 I don't know, but apart from the cat we're all still alive, even though there was a significant rise in the levels of Caesium 137 in my body was recorded and acknowledged by British Nuclear Fuels (BNFL), the operators of Sellafield.

 It doesn't compare.
 Before 'smokeless' fuel was developed, we all suffered from smog and lung diseases ~ which weren't just caused by Capstan Full Strength or Wills Whiffs.
 And coal mining has always been a dangerous job; there can be no disputing that.

 But the industry itself was never a danger for citizens of other countries, as occurred with the wind carried fallout from Chernobyl.
 Not including the total reactor meltdown at Three Mile Island, there is a horrific catalogue of leaks from nuclear power stations worldwide.

 I'm not saying nuclear power is perfect, but if it had just been invented this morning and we had full knowledge of the comparative health and safety risks we would leap on it as the perfect solution to the problems of sustainable energy sources.

 That is open to dispute.
 The nuclear power industry was established in order to process plutonium for nuclear warheads; the electricity generated was but a beneficial byproduct.
 Now there are fears that the USA is thinking of re-embarking on a reprocessing programme.

 Plutonium is produced as a by-product in U.S. nuclear power reactors.
 The used (or "spent") fuel stored at these reactors contains hundreds of tons of plutonium, but it cannot currently be stolen by terrorists because it is bound up in large, heavy, and highly radioactive assemblies of fuel rods that could deliver a lethal dose of radiation to someone standing a few feet away in less than an hour.
 Yet the Department of Energy (DOE) is planning a radical shift in how the United States handles this spent fuel-a plan that would actually make plutonium easier to steal.

 Reprocessing and the use of plutonium as reactor fuel is also far more expensive than using uranium fuel and disposing of the spent fuel directly - even if the fuel is only reprocessed once.
 In the United States, some 55,000 tons of nuclear waste have already been produced, and existing reactors add some 2,000 tons of spent fuel annually.

 Based on the experience of other countries, a commercial scale reprocessing facility with an annual throughput of about 1,000 tons of spent fuel would cost anywhere from $5 billion to $20 billion to build.
 A facility with twice that capacity would be needed to process the new spent fuel produced; taking into account economies of scale, it would cost from $7.5 to $30 billion, excluding operating costs.
 A second facility would be needed to also reprocess the existing spent fuel over a period of some 30 years.